accordproject/concerto-docs/docs/reference/migration/ref-migrate-concerto-0.82-1.0.md

 See: [#62](https://github.com/accordproject/concerto/issues/62)

-An advanced feature of prior versions of Concerto was the ability to add a _system model_ to the `ModelManager`, which functioned as an implicit set of base types for concepts, assets, participants etc within the scope of the `ModelManager`.
+An advanced feature of prior versions of Concerto was the ability to add a _system model_ to the `ModelManager`, which functioned as an implicit set of base types for Concepts, assets, participants etc within the scope of the `ModelManager`.
 This feature complicated the APIs considerably, and it had the effect of making CTO models non-portable, in as far as they could only be loaded into a `ModelManager` that used the same set of system models.

 System models have therefore been removed from Concerto v1 — any base types should now be imported and referenced explicitly into model files.